anywhichway/assentials/README.md

 # Updates (reverse chronological order)

+2019-03-21 v1.0.14 Further refinements to router.
+WARNING: The behavior of `route` has changed.
+To exit a route return `{value:value,done:true}`.
+If a route does not exit, if now returns `undefined` by default.

-2019-03-21 v1.0.12 Added `until`.
+2019-03-21 v1.0.13 Added `until`.
 Modified `router` to use `until` rather than `when`, which could have resulted in extra routes being run.

 2019-03-20 v1.0.12 `router` was returning the Iterable control object instead of just its value, fixed.